Suez Crisis: Anglo-French planning

 On 11 August 1956, General Charles Keightley was appointed commander of Musketeer with French Admiral Pierre Barjot as his deputy commander.
-André Beaufrewould command the French forces.
+André Beaufre would command the French forces.
 Most of the officers of the Anglo-French Task Force expressed regret that it was Beaufre who was Stockwell's deputy rather the other way around.

 A major problem both politically and militarily was the one-week interval between sending troops to the eastern Mediterranean and the beginning of the invasion.
 In late August 1956, Admiral Barjot suggested that Port Said once again be made the main target, which lessened the number of troops needed and thus reduced the interval between sending forces to the eastern Mediterranean and the invasion.
 Beaufre warned that merely capturing the canal zone made for a dangerously ambiguous goal.

 Additionally, the coming of winter weather to the Mediterranean in late November would render the invasion impossible.
 An additional problem was Eden, who constantly interfered with the planning and was so obsessed with secrecy that he refused to tell Keightley whether he wanted to retake the Suez Canal or topple Nasser, or both.

 In early September, Keightley embraced Barjot's idea of seizing Port Said, and presented Revise.
 On 8 September 1956 Revise was approved by the British and French cabinets.

 Both Stockwell and Beaufre were opposed to Revise as an open-ended plan with no clear goal beyond seizing the canal zone, but was embraced by Eden and Mollet as offering greater political flexibility and the prospect of lesser Egyptian civilian casualties.